anaynayak/aws-cloudwatch-annotations/README.md

 Initial setup for AWS credentials available via environment variables or via the shared credentials file is necessary.
 Please look at [AWS credentials documentation](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) for details.

-If `aws-cw-annotate` is run on an EC2 instance add the following permissions to the instance role.
+If `aws-cloudwatch-annotations` is run on an EC2 instance add the following permissions to the instance role.
 Adapt it with the correct AWS account ID and dashboard name(s).
 ```json
 {
     "Version": "2012-10-17",